-The Pre-Columbian Gold Museum is a subterranean museum located in the Plaza de la Cultura in the heart of the capital, San Jose.
-It houses a great number of artifacts including gold and ceramic objects as well as stone, jade and glass beads that tell a story of the history of Costa Rica.
+The Costa Rica Pre-Columbian Gold Museum is a subterranean museum located in the Plaza de la Cultura in the heart of the capital, San Jose.
+It houses a great number of artifacts including gold and ceramic objects as well as stone jade and glass beads that tell the history of Costa Rica.

 Costa Rica is a country rich in history and culture, and there’s no better place to appreciate both than by visiting the Pre-Columbian gold museum

 Today, I’ll be taking a look at the museum that houses this priceless objects within its walls.
 I will tell you what you need to know if you’re planning on visiting the museum while in Costa Rica.

 Pre-Columbian Gold Museum Exhibits

 This museum itself was established and curated by Cosa Rica’s national bank, the Banco Central de Costa Rica, in an attempt to not only preserve Costa Rica’s heritage and history, but also to educate those who are visiting.

 Aside from the exhibits themselves, the Gold Museum also houses a gift shop, where you can buy high-end souvenirs, and a plaza where you can take a rest.
 There is also national coin museum housed within the building itself, on the ground floor, which has information on the history of coinage and other currencies used throughout Costa Rica’s history.